Setting Expectations

 Do you want to fly Internationally or stay in the US?

-There are companies that are only continental US or mostly North American region, and there are companies that also fly International as well.
+There are companies (Part 121 and 135) that are only continental US or mostly North American region, and there are companies that also fly International as well.
 This could determine how many days at a time you may be working and for what company.
 Flying Internationally generally also means you may fly larger aircraft and thus get paid more.
 You will also get to see the world and explore new destinations on your layovers.

 ————————————